South Shore Regional Airport: History

 Established with the participation of the Town of Liverpool, the Municipality of the County of Queens, and the South Queens Chamber of Commerce, the aerodrome opened with a 3000 ft gravel landing strip in 1970.
 The runway was paved in 1975, at which time a paved apron was also constructed.

 The aerodrome was further improved in 1983-84.
 In the 1990s, the runway was extended, the apron was expanded, and the pavement load capacity was improved such that the airport can now accommodate light jet aircraft or aircraft up to the size of the Lockheed C-130 Hercules.

 In the 2000s the avgas aviation fuel delivery system was decommissioned.
 This led to a decline in traffic.
+The avgas facility has since been restored.

 On 12 January 2016, the Region of Queens council voted down a motion to close the airport.
 In 2016, a new 15-year lease agreement was reached between the municipality and the flying club.
 The club's goals were to maintain the airport infrastructure, build a hangar, and attract new business.
 Since then, the club has leased land for future hangar construction, and renovated the terminal building.
 In 2019, Region of Queens council gave approval for the flying club to sub-lease land to outside groups for the construction of new hangars.

+In 2022, the municipality moved twice to sell the airport, creating some controversy.
+Airport advocates pointed out that the loss of the airport could be a safety risk, as it is the only paved runway on the South Shore between Yarmouth and Halifax.
+In December 2022, the municipality voted down a motion to sell.
+In early 2023, 20-year leases were signed with both the flying club and a drag racing association.